haowu97/netlify/content/posts/Courses20-21/InternationalFinance/03ExchangeRate.en.md

 math: true
 ---

+Exchange rates play a central role in international finance.

+- People can compare the prices of goods and services produced in different countries using exchange rates.

 ## Nominal exchange rate

 *Exchange rates*: The price of one nation’s currency in terms of another currency.
 Namely, the rate at which a person can trade the currency of one country for the currency of another.